Professor of Literature

 - Women and Film

-Battle Green, Vietnam: The 1971 March on Concord and Lexington.
-In progress.
+Battle Green Vietnam: The 1971 March on Concord, Lexington, and Boston.
+University of Pennsylvania Press, 2021.

 Black Walden: Slavery and Its Aftermath in Concord, Massachusetts.
-University of Pennsylvania Press, 2009.
+University of Pennsylvania Press, hardback 2009; paperback, 2019.

 Presentations / Conferences

 Panelist, “Fifty Years of Senses of Walden: Revisiting Cavell, Revisiting Thoreau,” Philosophy and Literature Conference, Banff, Alberta, Canada, May 26, 2022.

 Book event at the Concord Museum, 7 PM, August 23, 2021.
 Battle Green Vietnam: The 1971 March on Concord, Lexington, and Boston - YouTube